Preah Khan: History

+Preah Khan experienced a slow decline because the Khmer royalty stopped supporting it around the 15th century.
+As support from the royal family dwindled, it became difficult to maintain and use the complex.
+Despite this decline, certain sections of the site continued to be used for religious or cultural activities.

 The temple is still largely unrestored: the initial clearing was from 1927 to 1932, and partial anastylosis was carried out in 1939.
 Since then free-standing statues have been removed for safe-keeping, and there has been further consolidation and restoration work.
 Throughout, the conservators have attempted to balance restoration and maintenance of the wild condition in which the temple was discovered: one of them, Maurice Glaize, wrote that;

 The temple was previously overrun with a particularly voracious vegetation and quite ruined, presenting only chaos.
 Clearing works were undertaken with a constant respect for the large trees which give the composition a pleasing presentation without constituting any immediate danger.
 At the same time, some partial anastylosis has revived various buildings found in a sufficient state of preservation and presenting some special interest in their architecture or decoration.

 Since 1991, the site has been maintained by the World Monuments Fund.
 It has continued the cautious approach to restoration, believing that to go further would involve too much guesswork, and prefers to respect the ruined nature of the temple.
 One of its former employees has said, "We're basically running a glorified maintenance program.
 We're not prepared to falsify history".
 It has therefore limited itself primarily to stabilisation work on the fourth eastern gopura, the House of Fire and the Hall of Dancers.